gamozolabs/applepie/README.md

 # OS Support

 The main supported target is modern Windows 10.
 Windows targets have downloading of symbols from the symbol store.
 This allows for symbolic coverage in Windows targets out of the box.
-However the code is written in a way that Linux enlightenment can easily be added.
+However, the code is written in a way that Linux enlightenment can easily be added.

-Without any enlightment any OS that boots can still be fuzzed and basic coverage can be gathered.
+Without any enlightment, any OS that boots can still be fuzzed and basic coverage can be gathered.

 Before reporting OS support issues please validate that the issue is in the hypervisor/changes to Bochs by trying to boot your target using standard prebuilt Bochs with no hypervisor.
 Bochs is not commonly used and can frequently have breaking bugs for even common things like booting Linux.
 Especially with the rapid internal changes to CPUID/MSR usages with Spectre/Meltdown mitigations going into OSes.